 1. The Business Model is Not Clear

 The biggest reason that MVP apps often fail is that entrepreneurs are not creating a business model that is clear.
 Rather than concern themselves with the business side of it, they’re too eager to jump right into the technology and the development of the product.
 In their minds, they think the money will be there as long as they make a good app that they can monetize.
-This is a sloppy strategy, and it will usually result in failure.
+This is a sloppy strategy, and it usually results in failure.

 2. Not Interactive Enough